 Maximum Term and Reduction: The term of the state guarantee can be no longer than 6 years for state guarantees covering new loans or credit facilities to large companies and 7 years for state guarantees covering new loans or credit facilities to SMEs.
 According to the Large Executive Order, a state guarantee covering new loans or credit facilities to large companies will further be written down over the term in accordance with the Lender's repayment profile.
-According to the current SME Executive Order, a state guarantee covering new loans or credit facilities to SMEs will be written down linearly over the term on an annual basis.
+According to the SME Executive Order, a state guarantee covering new loans or credit facilities to SMEs will be written down linearly over the term.

 Claims and Payout: Any claim under the state guarantee must be submitted to Vækstfonden in accordance with the terms of the applicable state guarantee policy.
 Vækstfonden may decide to honour such claim on account even if the final loss covered by the state guarantee has not been determined.
-Vækstfonden may further demand that the Lender deliver an auditors' statement as to the company's loss no later than upon payout under the state guarantee.
+Vækstfonden may further demand that the Lender deliver an auditor's statement as to (i) the Lender's final loss with respect to the loan or credit facility and/or (ii) the fulfillment of certain requirements set out in the Executive Orders.
+The request for such an auditor's statement will not affect the ability of Vækstfonden to make the mentioned payments under the relevant state guarantee.